Menu

 You may be entitled to death-in-service benefits as part of your employment contract.
 These benefits are typically paid out as a lump sum to your beneficiaries in the event of your death while employed.

-In most cases, death in service benefit is provided by your employer’s group life insurance policies.
+In most cases, your employer’s group life insurance policies provide death in service benefit.
 In short, you should still be covered for HIV if you work for a company that offers Group Life Insurance.

 Application Process for Life Insurance